 Like a newspaper feature, a magazine feature is delivered in a style that is more entertaining or thought-provoking, weaving a story, even when delivering the news.

 Features can come in a variety of formats including how-to, profiles, interviews, behind the scenes, and color pieces that shed light on a topic.

 How to Write a Feature

 Writing a feature begins with two important factors: your topic and how much space you can devote to it—your assigned word count.
-You must work within this parameter, which means you can’t stray off topic.
-You should, however, go into as much depth as possible.
-This usually includes conducting interviews and gathering background information.
-For example, a news report might read:
+You must work within these parameters, which means you need to balance between offering in-depth content while sticking within the word limit.
+To provide the insights and background to a feature usually requires conducting interviews and researching to gathering information.

 The Opening: This is where you hook your readers into the story.
 Whereas a news story will say who, what, when, where and how in the first line, a features story often opens with an anecdote, statistic, or description.

 The Middle: This is where your feature story unfolds.
 Because you have more space than a news story, you can take your time to deliver the information and details of the feature.